The Pound-Drever-Hall Method for Superconducting-Qubit Readout

-Measurement of superconducting qubits \cite{Blais:CavityQED, Blais:CircuitQED, wallraff2005dispersiveReadout, Koch:transmon} is traditionally carried out using dispersive readout, in which the qubit state is inferred from a heterodyne measurement of the state-dependent frequency shifts on a host resonator \cite{Blais:CavityQED, wallraff2005dispersiveReadout, Blais:CircuitQED}.
+Measurement of superconducting qubits \cite{Blais:CavityQED, quantumengineersguide, Blais:CircuitQED, wallraff2005dispersiveReadout, Koch:transmon} is traditionally carried out using dispersive readout, in which the qubit state is inferred from a heterodyne measurement of the state-dependent frequency shifts on a host resonator \cite{Blais:CavityQED, quantumengineersguide, wallraff2005dispersiveReadout, Blais:CircuitQED}.
 This method has achieved readout speeds below $100$ ns and fidelities above 99.7$\%$ \cite{fastReadoutWallraff, fastReadoutNakamura, readout2017Wallraff}.
 However, heterodyne-based dispersive readout is reliant on high-performance clocking of the microwave generators, AWGs, and digitizers, and generally requires rolling background calibration to compensate for slow drift.
+In contrast, the highest performance optical-frequency measurements often rely on the self-phase-referenced Pound-Drever-Hall (PDH) method \cite{poundDreverHall1983laser, black2001PDHoverview} for locking lasers and cavities.
+PDH readout is a critical enabling technique for the world's most precise atomic clocks, routinely achieving optical resonator readout with fractional frequency stability better than one part in $10^{16}$ \cite{robinson2019stabilization,JunYePDH2024, parke2025stabilization}.
+Here we show that the intrinsically phase-stable PDH technique that originated in the optical frequency domain, and has been used for fast characterization of microwave resonators~\cite{PoundLocking_resonatorsCharacterization, PoundLocking_Qmeasurements, ZurichPDH}, can be transported to the quantum microwave regime, where it gives rise to improvements for superconducting qubit readout, in terms of long-time stability, scaling complexity, and signal amplification.
 The PDH-based superconducting-qubit readout method we present here \emph{is not} reliant on microwave phase synchronization, and has the potential to improve scalability of superconducting-qubit readout, eliminating the need for rolling reference calibration and potentially reducing the cost per readout channel.

 The measured signal of dispersive heterodyne readout after amplification, downconversion, and digital demodulation, takes the form \cite{quantumengineersguide}

 where $\bar{E}_{0}$ is the carrier amplitude, $\bar{E}_{\ell}$ is the local oscillator (LO) amplitude, and $\phi_{0}(\omega_{0};\omega_{\ell})$ is the measured phase of the readout signal.
 In conventional heterodyne readout, the measured phase includes not only the qubit-dependent phase but also contributions from the microwave sources and dispersion in the signal path such that